Putr/api-shortener/README.md

 ## Development

-For testing [Codeception](http://codeception.com/quickstart) is used.
+For testing I'm using [Codeception](http://codeception.com/quickstart).

 After installing run tests with: